What we’re doing to address the climate emergency

-Since then, we have announced the creation of a Brent Climate Assembly and embarked on a climate review across the entire council to take stock of where our carbon emissions are coming from, what we are already doing to reduce these emissions, and what more needs to be done.
+In late 2019, we held the Brent Climate Assembly to hear what local people think should be done.
+We have also embarked on a climate review across the entire council to take stock of where our carbon emissions are coming from, what we are already doing to reduce these emissions, and what more needs to be done.

-Both will feed into a climate strategy which will be set out in the new year (2020).
+Both will feed into a Sustainability Strategy which will be set out in 2020.

 Brent’s Climate Assembly